Simply-Love/Simply-Love-SM5/README.md

 # -------------- GrooveStats Integration --------------
+Huge thanks to Nantano, Sujeet, Ian, and Dom for the Groovestats Launcher/Intergration!
 Rivals, Scores, Leaderboards, Auto-Uploading of scores, it's all here!
 Please [watch the video](https://www.youtube.com/watch?v=8yMzp7xMQq0) and refer the [GrooveStats Launcher Guide](https://github.com/GrooveStats/gslauncher#readme) on how to setup the StepMania wrapper program that will get you connected.

 First, check and see if you're connected!